By Michelle Thomas-Bush and John Turnbull.

 Michelle Thomas-Bush and John Turnbull get to work, play, pray, laugh and learn with the youth from Myers Park Presbyterian Church, in Charlotte North Carolina.
 Michelle is the Associate Pastor of Youth and Their Families and John serves as the Director of Middle School Youth.
 Join them in conversation about youth ministry on the Facebook group Big Ideas in Youth Ministry.

 The Center for Lifelong Learning offers classes and events for all ages and stages, for those in the pulpit and those in the pew.
-Visit our Courses and Events page here for a complete list.
+Click here for a complete list of our Courses & Events!